-So starting with the introduction you have to be very clear and state what is the field or the specialization that you want to pursue.
-Make sure that you tell the truth, do not make up stories and avoid being sentimental.
+Starting with the introduction, you have to be clear and state what specialization you want to pursue.
+Make sure that you tell the truth, do not makeup stories, and avoid being sentimental.

 Let us take a look at a bad introduction paragraph next so you know what we’re talking about and what to avoid.